EticomCloud/laravel-coding-challenge/README.md

 ## Our Expectation

-Using the project provided we want to integrate with a 3rd party API to pull in user data.
+Using the project provided we want you to integrate with a 3rd party API to pull in user data.

 We want this to be maintainable and flexible to potentially add other API calls to the future.
 This code might also be used in other parts of the application to get a fresh set of the data from the API.